Debdyuti-01/Secure-File-System-on-Cloud/README.md

 ### To run the application
 python3 main.py

-# Steps to encrypt/decrypt the file and upload in the file directory:
+# Steps to access the application
 ### Register user on the web application
 Click Register-user tab